 You can use practice management software like PracticePanther to collect your clients’ e-signatures on your billing guidelines to confirm they received and agree to your policies.
 Allowing e-signatures instead of the traditional hand-written signature helps accelerate workflow.

-Your firm’s legal billing software should save you time and money, giving you peace of mind that you’re in compliance with all financial regulations.
-The best legal billing software automates repetitive tasks like invoicing, simplifies time-tracking, and complies with IOLTA, ABA, and state bar rules.
+Your firm’s legal billing systems should save you time and money, giving you peace of mind that you’re in compliance with all financial regulations.
+The best legal billing systems automates repetitive tasks like invoicing, simplify time-tracking, and comply with IOLTA, ABA, and state bar rules.

 Not all software stacks up.
-Here’s what to look out for when purchasing legal billing software for your law office.
+Here’s what to look out for when purchasing legal billing systems for your law office.